 Once the suckers have formed adequate new growth, they can be transplanted to the garden, or you can continue growing the plants in containers.

 Another very popular method of propagation is growing blueberry bushes from cuttings.
 Blueberries can be grown from both hard and softwood cuttings.

-Softwood cuttings – In early spring, select a healthy looking shoot and cut off the last 5 inches (13 cm.) of that season’s new growth.
+Softwood cuttings – In early spring, select a healthy-looking shoot and cut off the last 5 inches (13 cm.) of that season’s new growth.
 The cuttings should be starting to get woody but still flexible.
-Remove all but the top 2 or 3 leaves.
+Remove all but the top two or three leaves.
 Never let the cuttings dry out, and plant them immediately in moist growing medium.